 Financial instruments, which potentially subject us to concentrations of credit risk, consist primarily of cash and cash equivalents.
 We maintain our cash and cash equivalents in bank and other depository accounts, which frequently may exceed federally insured limits.
 Our cash and cash equivalents as of January 31, 2020 were \$191.7 million, of which \$2.3 million was covered by federal depository insurance.
 We have not experienced any material losses in such accounts and believe we are not exposed to any significant credit risk with respect to our cash and cash equivalents.
 Our accounts receivable balance as of January 31, 2020 was \$70.9 million.
-We have not experienced any significant write-offs to our accounts receivable and believe that we are not exposed to significant credit risk with respect to our cash and cash equivalents with respect to our accounts receivable.
+We have not experienced any significant write-offs to our accounts receivable and believe that we are not exposed to significant credit risk with respect to our accounts receivable.
 We continue to monitor our credit risk and place our cash and cash equivalents with reputable financial institutions.